-Notes to the Consolidated financial statements For the Years Ended March 31, 2021 and 2020

-(Tabular amounts expressed in thousands of Canadian Dollars, except for share and per share amounts)
+Notes to the Consolidated financial statements For the Years Ended March 31, 2022, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian Dollars, except for share and per share amounts)

-1. Nature of business
+1. Nature of business and going concern

-The Company's principal business activity is the development and commercialization of IL-2, IL-4 and IL-13 Superkines and Empowered Superkines for the treatment of cancer and other diseases.
-Medicenna has four wholly owned subsidiaries, Medicenna Therapeutics Inc. ("MTI") (British Columbia), Medicenna Biopharma Inc. ("MBI") (Delaware), Medicenna Biopharma Inc. ("MBI") (British Columbia) and Medicenna Australia PTY Ltd ("MAL") (Australia).
-Medicenna is traded on both the Toronto Stock Exchange and the Nasdaq Capital Market ("NASDAQ") under the symbol ''MDNA".
-On March 30, 2021, the company set up it's wholly owned subsidiary MAL and on April 15, 2021 set up its wholly owned subsidiary MTU.
+The Company's principal business activity is the development and commercialization of IL-2, IL-4 and IL-13 Superkines and Empowered Superkines for the treatment of cancer, inflammation and immunemediated diseases.
+Medicenna has five wholly owned subsidiaries, Medicenna Therapeutics Inc. ("MTI") (British Columbia), Medicenna Biopharma Inc. ("MBI") (Delaware), Medicenna Biopharma Inc. ("MBIBC") (British Columbia), Medicenna Australia PTY Ltd ("MAL") (Australia) and Medicenna Therapeutics UK Limited ("MTU").
+Medicenna is traded on both the Toronto Stock Exchange and the Nasdaq Capital Market ("NASDAQ") under the symbol "MDNA".
+On March 30, 2021, the Company set up its wholly owned subsidiary MAL.
+On April 15, 2021, the Company set up its wholly owned subsidiary MTU, which was dissolved on March 8, 2022.

-As at March 31, 2021, the head and registered office is located at 2 Bloor St W, 7th Floor, Toronto, Ontario, Canada.
+As at March 31, 2022, the head and registered office is located at 2 Bloor St W, 7th Floor, Toronto, Ontario, Canada.